alexmaurer-madis/eeprom_25AA02EXX/README.md

 ---
 ## Write protection - array protection bits BP1-BP0 (non-volatile)

-The EEPROM is write protected with the external WP pin and the internal BP1-BP0 bits in Status Register.
+The EEPROM is write protected with the external WP pin and the internal bits BP1-BP0 in Status Register.
+Factory-programmed write protection bits BP1=0 and BP0=1, this protects the upper 1/4 of the array (0xC0 to 0xFF) where the EUI-48 or EUI-64 is stored.

+BP1-BP0 bits are non-volatile.

 |  BP1  |  BP0  | Array addresses write-protected           | Function call                                        |